sradc/sradc.github.io/_posts/2023-05-29-bert-from-scratch.md

 No special techniques were used to improve the training.
 Optimizer and learning rate schedule were guided by Cramming ([Geiping et al, 2022](https://arxiv.org/abs/2212.14034)), (but the model architecture changes and data ordering suggested by Cramming were not used).

+### Plots from the 100 hours training run

+I was able to monitor training remotely, using [Weights & Biases](https://wandb.ai/site).

 <p align="center">
 <figure>
     <img